juju/docs/src/en/controllers.md

    as whether the controller will record auditing information.
 Configuration must happen as the controller is bootstrapped.

-   This is a complex subject.
-See [Configuring controllers](./controllers-config.html).
+   This topic is covered in more depth in the [configuring controllers section](./controllers-config.html).